How might we support Black homeowners in sustaining homeownership and building generational wealth?

 Our goal is to address the persistent disparities in homeownership between Black and white households in the Twin Cities by providing critical post-purchase resources.

-We supported seven collaborating organizations and Black homeowners in understanding what it would take to build a sustainable support system that helps Black families stay in their homes and build generational wealth.
+We supported seven collaborating organizations and Black homeowners in understanding what it would take to build a sustainable support system to help Black families stay in their homes and build generational wealth.

 Landscape Analysis + Systems Mapping

 We performed secondary research to understand what post-purchase programs already exist across the United States.
-We then interviewed organizational representatives, along with program participants, to understand the success and challenges of these programs.
+Then, we interviewed organizational representatives, along with program participants, to understand the success and challenges of these programs.
 We mapped the full system and provided critical insights that created a shared understanding across the collaborating organizations.

 Cross-Stakeholder Co-Design Sessions